JONSASSE/432-2018/slides/class15/README.md

     - The American Statistical Association has been [celebrating women in statistics and data science](https://www.youtube.com/watch?v=y2udE5N4l_4).
 There are a lot of terrific [stories here](http://magazine.amstat.org/statisticians-in-history/wis/?utm_content=buffer43082&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer).
 If you're not interested, then you're probably the target audience.
     - I know a pathetically tiny amount about statistical genomics.
 But even I know that a solution for working with tidy data in bioinformatics is likely to be useful to some people.
 Consider [this, from Stuart Lee](https://sa-lee.github.io/plyranges/).

+## Quiz 1 Results

+41 people took the quiz.
+The high score was 99/100, and the median was 85.
+Grades will be in your hands before class begins.